- Prices are going up

 So while in the past few years, buyers were great to have in your pocket, now listings are back on top.
 According to Redfin, since October over 13,000 listings nationwide have sold in less than 24 hours.
 But, it turns out that many people aren’t listing their homes today, because they believe they are still upside down, when in fact they aren’t.
 Numerous publications including NAR report that as many as 1.2 million homeowners will be back to positive equity by the end of 2013.
 So what are you doing to ensure they know they now have options?

 So what are you doing to get listing inventory up?
 Here’s one little tip you may not be doing that might be a huge help.

 Take a look at your past client list since 2005.
-Set each person up on either a property drip of homes in their neighborhood through your MLS or utilize tools like Altos Research or Market Snapshot.
+Set each person up on either a property drip of homes in their neighborhood through your MLS or utilize tools like Altos Research, Market Snapshot, or our market data inserted into broker or agent websites.
 Email / Mail the reports to them to make sure they know what’s going on in their area.
 According to Mike Simonsen, CEO of Altos, there is less than a 0.1% unsubscribe rate on these reports.
 People want to receive them!

 More importantly, you’re letting clients know that their fears of being upside down may be unfounded and encouraging them to take a look at what they might be able to now afford with rates at historical lows.